wq/django-data-wizard/README.md

 ```

 ### Custom Loader
-The default loaders support any file format supported by [wq.io] (Excel, CSV, JSON, and XML).
-Additional formats can be integrating by creating a [custom wq.io class] and then registering it with the wizard.
-For example, the [Climata Viewer] uses Django Data Wizard to import data from [climata]'s wq.io-based web service client.
-To do this, extend `data_wizard.loaders.BaseLoader` with a custom `load_io()` function that returns the data from wq.io, as in the example below.
+The default loaders support any file format supported by [IterTable] (Excel, CSV, JSON, and XML).
+Additional formats can be integrating by creating a [custom IterTable class][custom-iter] and then registering it with the wizard.
+For example, the [Climata Viewer] uses Django Data Wizard to import data from [climata]'s IterTable-based web service client.
+To do this, extend `data_wizard.loaders.BaseLoader` with a custom `load_iter()` function that returns the data from IterTable, as in the example below.

 It is likely that you will want to use a specific serializer with your custom loader.
 If so, override `default_serializer` or `get_serializer_name()` on the loader.
 By default, these return `None`, which requires the user to specify the serializer when creating or executing the `Run`.